India targets temple gold hoard to rescue monetisation plan

 DIRECT INTERVENTION

-A finance ministry official said if banks fail to win over temples, the government could intervene directly as it is looking for a big boost to the scheme to keep both imports and the current account deficit under control.
+A finance ministry official said if banks fail to win over temples, the government could intervene directly by talking to the temples as it is looking for a big boost to the scheme to keep both imports and the current account deficit under control.

 Despite offering slightly better interest rates than past schemes, the government is finding it difficult to break families' attachment to their jewellery.
 Gold is used mainly as wedding gifts, religious donations and as an investment.